BoogieMonsta/SupaFlex/README.md

 ### GUI

 - [ ]  Complete the interface in the style of the cassettes & buttons
+- [ ]  connect buttons to the spinning rotors

 ### Transport & Recording

-- [ ]  connect buttons to the spinning rotors
 - [ ]  Deck1: add audio sample
 - [ ]  Deck2: record audio from Deck1
-- [ ]  “Tight / Sloppy” variable control (smooth out any transport changes)
 - [ ]  Time code monitor for each deck
 - [ ]  make FF & REW not heard & ultra fast if STOPPED